linode/developers/hugo/content/applications/voip/install-and-configure-mumble-on-debian.md

         sudo apt-get update && sudo apt-get upgrade

- {: .note }
->
+ {{< note >}}

-> This guide is written for non-root users.
+This guide is written for non-root users.
 Commands that require elevated privileges are prefixed with sudo.
 If you are not familiar with the sudo command, you can check out our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

+{{< /note >}}

 ## Mumble Server